piffpaffpuff/woocommerce-delivery-notes/readme.txt

 add_filter('woocommerce_localisation_address_formats', 'custom_localisation_address_formats');
 `

-= How can I modify the look of the printing page with CSS? = Copy the `style.css` from the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder and paste it inside your `/wp-content/themes/your-theme-name/woocommerce/delivery-notes` folder (if not there just create it).
-You can modify this to fit your own needs.
+= How can I use a custom CSS file for the printing page without modifing the `print.php` file? = Copy the `style.css` from the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder and paste it inside your `/wp-content/themes/your-theme-name/woocommerce/delivery-notes` folder (if not there just create it).
+You can modify CSS to fit your own needs.

-*Note:* This will still use the default `print.php` from the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder.
+*Note:* *Don't* copy/paste the `print.php` file to the new folder.
+Like this it will use the default `print.php` from the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder.
 See the next question if you want to modify the html output too.

-*Second Note:* There is an `.invoice` or `.delivery-note` class assigned to the html tag that helps you to target the type of style in your CSS.
+*Second Note:* There is automatically an `.invoice` or `.delivery-note` class assigned to the html tag that helps you to target the template-type in your CSS.

 = How can I use a custom template for the printing page? = If you want to use your own template then all you need to do is copy the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder and paste it inside your `/wp-content/themes/your-theme-name/woocommerce` folder (if not there just create it).
 The folder from the plugin comes with the default template and the basic CSS stylesheet file.
 You can modifiy this to fit your own needs.